zeroc-ice/ice/java-compat/README.md

 Building any Ice application for Android requires Android Studio and the Android SDK build tools.
 We tested with the following components:

-- Android Studio 3.2.1
+- Android Studio 3.5
-- Android SDK 21
+- Android SDK 29
-- Android Build Tools 27.0.1

 Ice requires at minimum API level 21: